Aug

 • His wife accidentally ran over his arm after he fell from their vehicle

-• He was bit by a horse as a child, leading to a running joke that he was afraid of the animals and culminating with Boggs riding a mounted NYPD officer’s horse in the 1996 World Series parade
+• He was bit by a horse as a child, leading to a running joke that he was afraid of the animals and culminating with a ride atop a mounted NYPD officer’s horse in the 1996 World Series parade

 • Boggs played against Cal Ripken in the longest professional baseball game in history, a 33-inning minor league monster that spilled across two days in 1981.